Have leftover pumpkin puree? Here’s over 100 ways to use leftover canned pumpkin in recipes for everything from desserts to dinner!

 Another option for freezing pumpkin purée is to measure out specific amounts into a muffin tin or ice cube tray.
 The ice cube trays can hold a couple tablespoons in each section and a muffin tin can hold about 1/4 cup to 1/3 cup portions.
 Fill the sections, place the tin or tray in the freezer and after they are frozen, remove the pumpkin from the tray or tin and place them into a zipper-style freezer bag or container.
 Be sure to note the measurement of each frozen pumpkin purée nugget or disk.
 Frozen pumpkin purée will keep for a several months as long as it’s properly sealed.

-I hope you enjoy all these pumpkin recipes!
+I hope you enjoy all these recipes using canned pumpkin!
 I’ll be adding to it over time, so be sure to pin it on Pinterest to save this post for future reference.